 Go where the jobs are.
 Although the Internet makes long-distance work relationships possible, most film composers need to be in the same location as the directors and editors they work with.
 Most of the jobs are in southern California or New York.

 Finally, be persistent if this is the career you want.
 With talent, education, contacts and some luck, you could wind up composing one of those movie themes that lingers long after the closing credits fade.

-For lots more information about film composers and related topics, see the links on the next page.
+For lots more information about film composers and related topics, see the links below.